pjdubya/nina-ppba-dew-check/README.md

 - Download templates\nina-camera-dew-heater.json and place into your %UserProfile%\Documents\N.I.N.A\Templates direcctory
 - In NINA, navigate to Sequencer, Advanced Sequencer, select the icon to open a sequence, then open the above file
 - In the External Script command, edit the USERNAME to your username, or otherwise edit the path to the batch file to match where you placed it

+## Notes

+This is something of a proof of concept as to how to communicate with the Powerbox Advance using the APIs they provide.
+If you don't wish to run the python script for some reason, another approach is to change the "When" expression in the sequencer to simply check whether DewA or DewB is > 0, which is an indication that the Powerbox Advance determined the conditions warranted at least some dew heater power.
+Be sure to configure and connect to your Powerbox Advance in NINA's Equipment > Switch first for DewA and DewB to be valid variables for the "When" expression.

+Pegasus Astro provides other APIs for this and their other devices, so the script can be easily extended to perform more complex actions.
+To see the API documentation, open Pegasus Astro Unity Platform, select Application/Configuration > API Docs > Development API.